 You will need to arrange to take a COVID-19 test and complete a passenger locator form before travelling to the UK.

-Please refer to the sections below about arriving from red or amber list countries.
+Please refer to the sections below about arriving from red list countries.

 The University and colleges will not routinely meet the costs of COVID-19 PCR tests taken or booked before travelling to the UK.